harumuki/thorsten-hans.com/_posts/2017-02-24-integrating-angular-and-electron-using-ngx-electron.md

 ```

-The API offered by `ElectronService` is pretty easy, it’s just exposing all APIs accessible from within the **renderer process** as simple getters.
+The API offered by `ElectronService` is pretty easy, it's just exposing all APIs accessible from within the **renderer process** as simple getters.
 The following list shows all available getters exposed by `ElectronService`.

 ```typescript
 public get desktopCapturer(): Electron.DesktopCapturer;